 AML 16O – McIntosh Project: Mr. Hutson is the Project Manager of the McIntosh Project, which includes the reclamation of a large open pit uranium mine featuring highwalls up to 500’ tall, and a pit filled with over a billion gallons of ground water with elevated radionuclides to manage during backfill operations.
 Special project challenges include the preservation and improvement of an existing fishery, specialized tree salvage and plantings, excavation in rock including blasting, and coordination with the existing mine permit holder.
 Final plans implement Natural Regrade geomorphic designs.

-AML 16G – Day Loma Project: Mr. Hutson is the Project Manager of the current Day Loma Project consisting of 1,000 acres open pit and mine spoils.
+AML 16G – Day Loma Project: Mr. Hutson is the Project Manager of the Day Loma Project consisting of 1,000 acres of open pits and mine spoils.
 He was primarily responsible for the development of the master plan for the project including material handling and balancing, design of the unsuitable spoils disposal site, and final surface drainage considerations which emphasized Natural Regrade geomorphic design.